 🌅 About the Grand Canyon North Rim: Overview

-The North Rim is also less popular for hikers wishing to journey to the bottom of the canyon because it begins an extra 1300 feet above the starting point from the South Rim.
+The North Rim is also less popular for hikers wishing to journey to the bottom of the canyon because it adds an extra 1300 feet to the South Rim starting point.

 🧐 Quick Facts About the Grand Canyon North Rim